hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/03_peak_calling_macs.md

 **Input file options**

-* `-t`: This is the only REQUIRED parameter for MACS
+* `-t`: The IP data file.
+This is the only REQUIRED parameter for MACS
 * `-c`: The control or mock data file
 * `-f`: format of input file; Default is "AUTO" which will allow MACS to decide the format automatically.
 * `-g`: mappable genome size which is defined as the genome size which can be sequenced; some precompiled parameters provided.